Spear: Modern revival

-Spear hunting fell out of favour in most of Europe in the 18th century, but continued in Germany, enjoying a revival in the 1930s.
+Spear hunting fell out of favor in most of Europe in the 18th century, but continued in Germany, enjoying a revival in the 1930s.
 Spear hunting is still practiced in the United States.
-Animals taken are primarily wild boar and deer, although trophy animals such as cats and big game as large as a Cape Buffalo are hunted with spears.
+Animals taken are primarily wild boar and deer, although trophy animals as large as Cape Buffalo have been hunted with spears.
 Alligators are hunted in Florida with a type of harpoon.

+In underwater settings, the practice of sport fishing with spearguns is also quite prominent.
+The invention of the speargun is attributed to either Alec Kramarenko in the mid-1930s or Georges Beuchat in 1947.

 Gymnastics

 One of the gymnastic exercises performed by the ancient Greeks was the throwing of a spear, referred to as ἀκυντισμός.